geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

 The process of can be broken down into 3 distinct stages: pre-processing the data, embedding and the core model.

-The pre-processing is responsible with loading in the training data and processing it into a machine learning compatible format.
+The pre-processing is responsible for loading in the training data and processing it into a machine learning compatible format.
 This includes converting the textual data to vector representations, shuffling the dataset, and splitting the set into various desired subsets.
 In this step each character is converted into a vector and the entire dimensionality of the data set is normalized.
 The resulting vectors need to be of equal dimensionality regardless of sequence length.
 This is important as NNs are only able to train from equally sized numerical vector data.

-In the next stage the training data is embedding into a denser vector space.
+In the next stage the training data is embedded into a denser vector space.
 As mentioned above the textual data is converted into a vector format on a character basis.
 Embedding is a form of dimensionality reduction.
 This process learns a transformation of the original vector representation into dense vector space.
 The embedding process learns both the transformation to encode the vector into the dense space as well as the transformation to decode it again.
 Embedding is applied twice, first to transform characters into a dense vector space and then to transforms sequences of characters or ‘words’ into even denser vector representations.
 After the model has processed the embedded training data its result will be decoded back into the standard vector representation on a character level using the decoder learned in this step.
 Embedding the data significantly increases the models accuracy and training speed.

 The final stage is the core model of the processing pipeline.
 It is given embedded training data in embedded form, performs processing and returns a result in embedded form.
 It is comprised of an encoder and a decoder.
 Because input is a sequence, the encoder is a RNN that uses a single LSTM cell to encode the sequences or fords into an internal vector representation.
 The LSTM cell receives one embedded ‘word’ at a time and updates its internal state after each step.
 The output of the LSTM cell is a fixed sized vector after every word has been processed.
 A dense layer then decodes this output into the embedded word vector representation.
 Note that the decoder produces a fixed size vector and not a sequence, the program then simply removes training padding tokens.